MilanoTech/milanotech.github.io/_posts/2024-04-14-Hyperion dataflow with warehousing.md

 RSA7 (BW Delta Queue): This is the traditional delta queue used within SAP BW.
 It manages data changes for datasources within the BW environment.
 Think of it as a staging area specifically for BW data transfers.
 However, RSA7 can be complex to configure and requires additional steps for data transformation and transfer to external systems.

 Ready to ditch the data delays and unlock the power of efficient financial reporting?
-Contact MilanoTech today for a free consultation!
+Contact Straeta today for a free consultation!
 Let's make your financial data flow like a dream.